-- 1079 Permit approval for activities that meet the general-regulation thresholds must demonstrate that the 1080 implementation of their stormwater management plan will meet the following criteria: - 1081 5.4.1 Rate Control - 1082Stormwater runoff rate from development, redevelopment, and drainage alterations shall not exceed the1083existing runoff rates for the 1 or 2-year, 10-year, and 100-year 24-hour events using NOAA Atlas 14 - 1084 values, as amended, and using a nested rainfall distribution (e.g. MSE 3). - 1085 5.4.2 Volume Reduction - 1086 To the maximum extent practicable, volume control shall be fully met on-site.
-Site conditions may make - 1087 infiltration undesirable or impossible.
-The owner must make soil corrections and/or investigate other - 1088 locations on the site for feasible infiltration locations.
-Infiltration of stormwater must avoid areas of - 1089 contaminated soil. - 1090 If the permittee claims that infiltration is not feasible or allowed on-site, sufficient supporting - 1091 documentation must be provided with the permit application.
-Filtration technologies are an acceptable - alternative for types C and D soils and other sites where infiltration is infeasible given the criteria above - 1093 in section 5.4.2.C below. - 1094A.
-General: For projects that create one (1) acre or more of new impervious surface on sites without1095restrictions (such as factors that prevent attainment of the performance goal, like shallow depth1096to bedrock, presence of contaminated soils, and lack of access because utilities are present1097[Minnesota Stormwater Manual, 2019]), the post-construction stormwater runoff volume1098retained on-site shall be equivalent to one (1) inch of runoff from the new and/or reconstructed - impervious surfaces or the MPCA's Construction General Permit abstraction-volume reduction requirements (as amended), whichever is greater. - 1101B.
-HVRA: Projects that create new impervious areas greater than 10,000 square feet in an HVRA1102Overlay District have the following volume requirements:
+- 1082 Permit approval for activities that meet the general regulation thresholds must demonstrate that the - 1083 implementation of their stormwater management plan will meet the following criteria: - 1084 5.4.1 Rate Control - 1085 Stormwater runoff rate from development, redevelopment, and drainage alterations shall not exceed the - 1086 existing runoff rates for the 1 or 2-year, 10-year, and 100-year 24-hour events using NOAA Atlas 14 - 1087 values, as amended, and using a nested rainfall distribution (e.g. MSE 3). - 1088 5.4.2 Volume Reduction - 1089 To the maximum extent practicable, volume control shall be fully met on-site.
+Site conditions may make - 1090 infiltration undesirable or impossible.
+Determining the feasibility of infiltration on the site shall be in - 1091 accordance with this Rule and the "Minnesota Stormwater Manual", as updated or amended.
+The owner - 1092 must make soil corrections and/or investigate other locations on the site for feasible infiltration - 1093 locations.
+Infiltration of stormwater must avoid areas of contaminated soil. - 1094 If the permittee claims that infiltration is not feasible or allowed on-site, sufficient supporting - 1095 documentation must be provided with the permit application.
+Filtration technologies are an acceptable - 1096 alternative for types C and D soils and other sites where infiltration is infeasible given the criteria above - 1097 in section 5.4.2.C below. - 1098 A. General: For projects that create one (1) acre or more of new impervious surface on sites without 1099 restrictions (such as factors that prevent attainment of the performance goal, like shallow depth 1100 to bedrock, presence of contaminated soils, and lack of access because utilities are present 1101 [Minnesota Stormwater Manual, 2019]), the post-construction stormwater runoff volume - 1102 retained on-site shall be equivalent to one (1) inch of runoff from the new and/or reconstructed impervious surfaces or the MPCA's Construction General Permit abstraction volume reduction requirements (as amended), whichever is greater.